 As of 2023 I have released 5 albums that were produced on this Linux-based setup.
 So I’m serious when I say I prefer this OS and it hasn’t held me back as an electronic musician.
 If you’re curious about my sounds then head to sevish.com and hit play.

 Are you making music on Linux, or making any kind of microtonal music?
 Let me know in the comments what works for you and how you got it running!
 Everybody has a different workflow and we can all learn something from one another.

 My first experience with Linux was Fedora Core 3 in the early 2000s.
 It was neat but I wanted to play Stepmania and Rollercoaster Tycoon so I stuck with Windows.
 Later I got into music production.
 Again, Windows stuck.
 The spell was broken by Windows 10 which is literally so bad.
 I got back into Linux and saw how much it had matured.
 That’s when I committed to it.

-(I do use a MacBook Pro at work which is pretty good but has various issues of its own).
+(I do use macOS at work which is pretty good but this too is riddled with bugs and awkward design decisions).

 The swap over to Linux was a gradual process as I had to learn a few things but I think I ended up with a solid system.
-Whenever I boot up the old Windows machine to revisit old projects I am quickly reminded how often my previous systems crashes on Ableton+Windows.
+Whenever I boot up the old Windows machine to revisit old projects I am quickly reminded how often I used to tolerate crashes on Ableton+Windows.

 One issue remains with Linux that many audio software developers still target only Windows and macOS.
 I see this trend slowly reversing – and I have so much appreciation for developers who add support for native Linux.
 Have supported a few of these devs myself by purchasing their tools and sending in detailed bug reports when needed.
 Big respect to you all.